jeremyrayjewell/jeremyrayjewell/README.md

 Browser-based realtime rendering and media-system experiments using WebAudio, shaders, procedural graphics, and interactive browser computation.

-These projects increasingly serve as foundations for more structured visualization and technical presentation systems.
+These projects increasingly serve as foundations for more structured visualization, creative software, technical presentation systems, and Aggregatron-related browser tools.

+Related creative-technical work is collected at [Aggregatron Systems](https://codeberg.org/aggregatron), with a public landing page at [aggregatron.codeberg.page](https://aggregatron.codeberg.page).

 ---